 Although these results are limited by the quality of the studies included, they do align with previous studies which have reported on the overall safety and high patient satisfaction rates with medical abortion.
-It is well known that complication rates from medical abortion are low,18 19 even when misoprostol is used without mifepristone,20 as was the case in the four studies included in this review.
-Patient satisfaction tends to be high after abortion in general, regardless of whether the abortion is medical or surgical.21 When it comes to medical abortion, satisfaction is high regardless of the means by which the care is provided - in-person or telemedicine^{22 23} - or the type of provider.17 other strategies exist, including hotlines,6 7 smartphone interventions,24 accompaniment networks25 and community-based distribution of misoprostol.9 The evidence base for most of these strategies appears to be limited, in part because many are implemented at the grassroots level rather than in academic circles, and in part because it is difficult to engage abortion patients in research, particularly in legally restrictive settings.26 This leads to high lost to follow-up rates, as we found in all the studies included in this review.
+It is well known that complication rates from medical abortion are low, even when misoprostol is used without mifepristone, as was the case in the four studies included in this review.
+Patient satisfaction tends to be high after abortion in general, regardless of whether the abortion is medical or surgical.
+When it comes to medical abortion, satisfaction is high regardless of the means by which the care is provided - in-person or telemedicine - or the type of provider.

+Harm reduction counselling as implemented in these studies is one of several strategies that have been used to support pregnant persons seeking abortion in legally or otherwise restrictive contexts.
+While this review focused on counselling by healthcare providers, other strategies exist, including hotlines, smartphone interventions, accompaniment networks and community-based distribution of misoprostol.9 The evidence base for most of these strategies appears to be limited, in part because many are implemented at the grassroots level rather than in academic circles, and in part because it is difficult to engage abortion patients in research, particularly in legally restrictive settings.
+26 This leads to high lost to follow-up rates, as we found in all the studies included in this review.
 A systematic review of telemedicine for medical abortion similarly reported high lost to follow-up rates (up to 57%) in the included studies.
-The authors commented that users who are lost to follow-up may have lower complication rates, and that studies conducted among patients who are accessing healthcare outside the formal health sector will inevitably have high attrition rates.22 Their conclusions are relevant for this review of harm reduction counselling, and we similarly caution policymakers to consider the best available evidence despite its limitations.
+The authors commented that users who are lost to follow-up may have lower complication rates, and that studies conducted among patients who are accessing healthcare outside the formal health sector will inevitably have high attrition rates.
+22 Their conclusions are relevant for this review of harm reduction counselling, and we similarly caution policymakers to consider the best available evidence despite its limitations.